msqd/harp/docs/contribute/applications.rst

 On Ready
 --------

-Called when the system starts, after all services are ready.
-A good place to add ASGI middlewares.
+Called when the system starts.
+All services are ready.

 .. code-block:: python